 For instance, a tenant could sign a lease for a building where the tenant occupies the first floor in year one, but MUST also lease the second floor in the second year.

-As we stated in our last blog, under current GAAP rules, the FASB states that if rents increase because the tenant gets access to additional property, then rent expense should be allocated proportionally to the fair value of the additional property.
+As we stated in a previous blog, under current GAAP rules, the FASB states that if rents increase because the tenant gets access to additional property, then rent expense should be allocated proportionally to the fair value of the additional property.

 As we always do here at LeaseQuery, let’s simplify the accounting with an example.
 Consider the following scenario: